For the second time in as many years, Ford released another spectacular

 overall appearance to the 1968 Thunderbird Saturn, but had a completely restyled front end, rear end, and interior.
 The

-high back bucket seats of the 1968 version were replaced by new ones with
+pigment.
+The high back bucket seats of the 1968 version were replaced by

-appeared, and white sidewall tires replaced the red band tires.
-Stock 1969
+and white sidewall tires replaced the red band tires.
+Stock 1969 Thunderbird

-Thunderbird front turn indicator/parking lamp assemblies appeared in the
+front turn indicator/parking lamp assemblies appeared in the center of

 Ford usually designed its show cars to gauge public reaction as they toured